-Semester VII - Fall
+Semester VII (Fall)

-AR 572 Internship II in Art Therapy (3)

-Direct on-site, side-by-side experience with a registered art therapist.
+Internship II in Art Therapy: Direct on-site, side by side experience with a registered art therapist.
 A minimum of 300 art therapy and non-art therapy clock hours that are supervised by a registered art therapist once a week.
-A minimum of 400 hours supervised direct client contact in art therapy must be achieved over the whole 600 hour internship experience.
 Supervision fee is charged.
-Prerequisites: Internship I and approval to continue the internship experience.
+Prerequisites: Internship I and approval to continue the internship.
+A minimum of 400 supervised direct client contact in art therapy hours must be achieved over the whole 600 hour internship experience.